Funeral held for second Colorado victim; judge cracks down on leaks

 One police officer wiped tears from his eyes as hundreds of mourners stood in the bright sun until the hearse pulled away, some blowing kisses after the vehicle.

-Residents were ordered out when Holmes' unit was discovered to have been left booby-trapped with explosives capable of levelling the entire complex had they been detonated.
+Residents were ordered out when Holmes' unit was discovered to have been left booby-trapped with explosives capable of leveling the entire complex had they been detonated.

 (Additional reporting by Mary Slosson in Sacramento, California; Writing by Steve Gorman and Dan Whitcomb; Editing by Mohammad Zargham and Lisa Shumaker)